iameberedavid/Azubi-Africa-DAP-Trainee-Story-Chidiebere-David-Ogbonna/README.md

     `Reply here please.`

-1. Are the lectures engaging and int eresting?
+1. Are the lectures engaging and interesting?

     `Reply here please.`